-Following the issuance of the Bonds, the District will not have any authorized but unisused ad valorem tax bonds (preliminary, subject to change).
-The District may incur other financial obligations payable from its collection of taxes and other sources of revenue, including maintenance tax notes payable from its collection of maintenance taxes, public property finance contractual obligations, delinquent tax notes, and leases for various purposes payable from State appropriations and surplus maintenance taxes
+Following the issuance of the Bonds, the District will not have any authorized but unisused ad valorem tax bonds.
+The District may incur other financial obligations payable from its collection of taxes and other sources of revenue, including maintenance tax notes payable from its collection of maintenance taxes, public property finance contractual obligations, delinquent tax notes, and leases for various purposes payable from State appropriations and surplus maintenance taxes.